BostonGene/Somatic_reference_standards/CNV/README.md

-*0* - genes with copynumber in tumor sample equal to ploidy of the tumor genome, *-1/+1* - genes with sligntly altered copynumer state compared to ploidy, *+2* - high-level amplifications, generally, with copynumbers greater then two times ploidy of a tumor sample, *-2* - gene loss in a tumor sample
+*0* - genes with copynumber in tumor sample equal to ploidy of the tumor genome, *-1/+1* - genes with sligntly altered copynumer state compared to ploidy, *+2* - high-level amplifications, generally, with copynumbers greater then two times ploidy of a tumor sample, *-2* - gene loss in a tumor sample,
+*unstable_segment* - for the gene in a current cel line copynumber state can not be established due to technical and biological limitations (low number of SNVs to assess BAF-ratio)